 - If you wish to download a file from the web, you can use the below-mentioned command:

 - Use the following command if you want to download a file and mention a specific name:

 This command allows you to rename the files before downloading them on the device.

 - If you wish to save a file in a specific location, you can use the following command:

 wget –P [wanted_directory] [URL]

 - To download a heavy file, you have the option to set the download speed according to your wish.
-This way the file is unable to use the full bandwidth available.
+This way, the file is unable to use the total bandwidth available.
 Type in the following command to set the same:

 wget --limit-rate [wanted_speed] [URL]